return42/sphkerneldoc/linux_src_doc/drivers/extcon/extcon_c.rst

 Description
 -----------

-This function send a notification to synchronize the all states of a specific external connector
+Note that this function send a notification in order to synchronize the state and property of an external connector.

+Returns 0 if success or error number if fail.

 .. _`extcon_get_state`: